bfdykstra/health-tech-llm-code-lab/README.md

-Here is a tailored README for your repository based on the paper you provided:

----

 # Reproducing Results from _"Diagnostic Reasoning Prompts Reveal the Potential for Large Language Model Interpretability in Medicine"_

 This repository contains code and resources to reproduce the experiments from the paper _"Diagnostic Reasoning Prompts Reveal the Potential for Large Language Model Interpretability in Medicine"_ by Thomas Savage et al., published in **npj Digital Medicine (2024)**.
 The study evaluates whether large language models (LLMs) like GPT-4 can effectively mimic clinical reasoning processes, offering interpretable outputs for medical diagnostics.